-2.30 Of course, the description above of each example is not presented in the language in which they were decided, but it is easily demonstrated that the concepts expressed were merely the application of a tax value method.
+2.30 Of course, the description above of each example is examples above are not presented in the language in which they were decided, but it is easily demonstrated that the concepts expressed were merely the application of a tax value method.

-2.31 In many circumstances in the current law, the Tax Value Method is the basis of assessing income and allowing deductions.
+2.31 In many circumstances inareas of the current law, the Tax Value Method is the basis of assessing income and allowing deductions is identical with that of the Tax Value Method.
 Under the accruals method, income is assessed when it is derived.
 In essence, this means that where a taxpayer holds a receivable at year end (that was not held at the beginning of the year), the value of that receivable should be included in the taxpayer's assessable income.
 Under the general deduction provision, a taxpayer is allowed a deduction for a loss or outgoing incurred, even if not yet paid.
 Restated, where a liability exists at year end, the amount of the liability, its tax value, should be an allowable deduction in the calculation of the taxpayer's assessable income.

-2.32 As this discussion demonstrates, the Tax Value Method is one of the foundations of the current income tax system and has an extensive and long standing application within that system.
-Moreover, the Tax Value Method (or its equivalent) is a necessary component of an income tax system.
+2.32 As this discussion demonstrates, the Tax Value Method is principles of the Tax Value Method are one of the foundations of the current income tax system and hashave an extensive and long standingthe Tax Value Method long-standing application within that system.
+Moreover, (or its equivalent) is these principles are a necessary component of an income tax system.
 An income tax system does not simply seek to recognise cash flows that occur within a given time period.
-If the income tax system seeks to tax rights to receive amounts, or to allow deductions for the obligations to pay amounts, it requires processes based upon the Tax Value Method.
+If the income tax system seeks to tax rights to receive amounts, or to allow deductions for the obligations to pay amounts, it requires processes based upon those in the Tax Value Method.